 Unfortunately, they’re really not suitable for more serious fabrication work and mostly just make a handy place to hit stuff with a hammer.

 Forged anvils are often almost outrageously expensive, hard to find, hard to move, and commonly weigh at least fifty pounds.
-A good-sized one for a bladesmith generally isn’t something you’ll find online, and don’t be surprised if you find yourself looking at a thousand dollar price tag.
+A good-sized one for a bladesmith generally isn’t something you’ll find online, and don’t be surprised if you find yourself looking at a hefty price tag.

 You will be paying out the nose for a good, forged anvil, but if you’re actually interested in the blacksmith’s journey, it’s really the only way to start.